 - Access to excellent international foods and Western restaurants;

 - Many other amenities.

-In contrast these first-tier cities, China’s second-tier cities feature a lower cost of living.
+In contrast to these first-tier cities, China’s second-tier and third-tier cities feature a lower cost of living.

-To put things in perspective, sharing a room in a decent area in Beijing or Shanghai can run you at least 2,500 RMB / month whereas you can have your own place in Urumqi, Xinjiang for as low as 1,500 RMB / month.
+To put things in perspective, sharing a room in a decent area in Beijing or Shanghai can run you at least 2,500 RMB / month whereas you can have your own place in the Xinjiang capital of Urumqi for as low as 1,500 RMB / month.